 Study Design and Setting

-Hospitals were randomised to receive the initial trial set-up meetings on-site (i.e. face-to-face) or remotely (i.e. teleconference).
-Data were collected on site set-up, recruitment, follow-up and costs for the two methods of set-up.
+Hospitals were randomised to receive the initial trial set-up meetings on-site (i.e. face-to-face) or remotely (i.e. via teleconference).
+Data were collected on site set-up, recruitment, follow-up and costs for the two methods.
 The hospital staff experience of trial set-up was also surveyed.

 Results

-Thirty-nine sites were randomised and 33 sites set-up (19 on-site and 14 remote).
-For sites randomised to an on-site meeting compared with remote meeting respectively, the time from first contact to first recruit was a median of 246 days [range 94 to 455] vs 212 days [range 92 to 675], mean recruitment was 10 participants [median 10, range 0 to 24] vs 11 participants [median 6, range 0 to 35] and patient follow-up was 72% vs 71%.
+Thirty-nine sites were randomised and 33 sites set-up to recruit (19 on-site and 14 remote).
+For sites randomised to an on-site meeting compared with remote meeting respectively, the time from first contact to first recruit was a median of 246 days [interquartile range (IQR) 196 to 346] vs 212 days [IQR 154 to 266], mean recruitment was 10 participants [median 10, IQR 2 to 17] vs 11 participants [median 6, IQR 5 to 23] and participant follow-up at 12 months was 81% vs 82%.
 Sites allocated to an initial on-site visit cost on average £289.83 more to set-up.

 Conclusion

-Remote and on-site visits are feasible for the initial set-up meetings with hospitals in a multi-centre surgical trial.
+Remote or on-site visits were feasible for the initial set-up meetings with hospitals in a multi-centre surgical trial.
 This embedded trial should be replicated to improve generalisability and increase statistical power using meta-analysis.
 ISRCTN78899574.

 Keywords: Study Within a Trial; Randomised Controlled Trial; Recruitment; Response rate; Costs; Feasibility